pocomane/brewed-in-the-apocalypse/bita.md

 means that the scenarist should give a lot of details about the danger of a situation, so that each step of the chain is there so overcome one danger.
-All the details should be known by the players before they have the chance to make difficult actions, so the scenarist should continuously add them in every situation ey think the risks are high.
+All the details should be known by the players before they have the chance to make difficult actions, so the scenarist should continuously add such details in every situation ey think the risks are high.
+If ey forgot, ey can add it in a second moment, before the roll, giving to the player the possibility to rollback and do something else.

-Finally, each step of the chain should ask the player for different action respect the other steps.
+Fleast but not last, each step of the chain should ask the player for different action respect the other steps.

 ```
 Alice - Anne tries to blind the dragon with her sword.